Little 'Tinker

 Little 'Tinker is a 1948 MGM cartoon directed by Tex Avery.
 It was produced by Fred Quimby with the soundtrack composed by Scott Bradley.

+The short revolves around a little skunk on a pursuit for a mate.

 Plot

 The story begins at the home of B.O.
 Skunk, which contains many fans.
 B.O. takes a shower with O-Bouy soap (a parody of Lifebuoy soap, complete with its jingle) and overly douses himself with expiring perfume.

 Then he goes out for a walk.
 The flowers along the path from his home wither and fall as he passes them.
 As B.O. walks to the forest, he sees a pretty squirrel who calls him closer.
 But as B.O. goes to the squirrel with wilted flowers and she smells his stench, she runs out to her home and puts up a sign that reads "NO VACANCY".
 The point is that B.O. has an offensive odor from which everyone runs.
 B.O. then sees a pretty female rabbit.
 He first gives her a flower to smell, and then substitutes himself.
 The female rabbit screams in horror and runs into her hole and "zips" it.
 B.O. cries, not knowing what to do.

 Then, Cupid appears and gives the skunk a book: Advice to the Love-Lorn by Beatrice Bare Fax (a reference to famed newspaper advice columnist Beatrice Fairfax).
 The first chapter says to try the great lover routine.
 B.O. then goes to another female squirrel sitting on a branch and attracts her by speaking in the manner of Charles Boyer.
 All goes well until the squirrel smells B.O. and runs away.
 B.O., thinking he is kissing the squirrel, kisses the branches of the tree and then a sleepy owl.
 The owl falls onto the ground, unconscious.

 The second chapter says to try the balcony routine.
 B.O. dresses like Romeo and climbs a tree to serenade a female raccoon with a part of the sextet, "Chi mi frena in tal momento" from Act II of Gaetano Donizetti's Lucia di Lammermoor.
 At first, the raccoon is attracted to B.O.'s wooing, but when she smells him, she throws a pot at him, sending B.O. falling into a nearby pond.
 Even the fish are repelled by B.O.'s smell and then they run away from the pond.